Workshops & Events

-Todd Parlo of Walden Heights Nursery and Orchard, offers workshops this month to teach about pruning and grafting just in time to care for your own fruit trees.
+Todd Parlo of Walden Heights Nursery and Orchard, offers workshops to teach about pruning and grafting just in time to care for your own fruit trees.
 The classes are comprehensive, but also understandable for the novice.
 These workshops will be held 2 weekends and divided into morning and afternoon sessions.
 You can take both, or just one session.

 Fruit Tree Pruning 10 a.m. – 1 p.m.